 May the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever.
-Amen.”
-Hebrews 13:20-21
+Amen” (Hebrews 13:20-21).

 God’s Word is true

-He calls whom He chooses and then equips us.
+He calls whom he chooses and then equips them.
 He really does choose those who seem inadequate or weak in this world.
 In fact, in 1 Corinthians 1:26-29, Paul tells us to remember, “Brothers, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth.
 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
-He chose the lowly things of this world and the despised things — and the things that are not — to nullify the things that are, so that no one may boast before Him.”
+He chose the lowly things of this world and the despised things — and the things that are not — to nullify the things that are, so that no one may boast before him.”

-1 Peter 2:9 says we are chosen to declare the praises of Him who called us out of darkness and into His wonderful light.
+1 Peter 2:9 says we are chosen to declare the praises of him who called us out of darkness and into his wonderful light.

-2 Peter 1:3 explains it is God’s divine power that gives us everything we need for living a godly life through Him who called us for His own glory.
+2 Peter 1:3 explains it is God’s divine power that gives us everything we need for living a godly life through him who called us for his own glory.

-In Philippians 2:13, Paul reiterates that it is God who works in us to will and to act to fulfill His good purpose.
+In Philippians 2:13, Paul reiterates that it is God who works in us to will and to act to fulfill his good purpose.

-Romans 9:11-12 says that “God chooses people according to His own purposes; He calls people, but not according to their good or bad works.”
+Romans 9:11-12 says that “God chooses people according to his own purposes; he calls people, but not according to their good or bad works.”

 In Hebrews 13, Paul’s benediction and final greetings offer a blessing.
-“Now may the God of peace, who… brought back from the dead our Lord Jesus… equip you with everything good for doing His will” (everything you need for accomplishing His will).
-He is the One who works within us what is pleasing to Him.
+“Now may the God of peace, who… brought back from the dead our Lord Jesus… equip you with everything good for doing his will” (everything you need for accomplishing his will).
+He is the One who works within us what is pleasing to him.

 So what is our part?

 If you are feeling weak and inadequate, ill-equipped for your assignment from God, you are in good company.
 All through the ages, your brothers and sisters have struggled with the same feelings.
 But what great hope we have!
-He promises to equip us with everything we need for doing His will.
-Everything we need within and without.
+He promises to equip us with everything we need for doing his will — everything we need within and without.